-NOTE: In the past, EPA coordinated all federal noise control activities through its Office of Noise Abatement and Control.
+NOTE: In the 1970s, EPA coordinated all federal noise control activities through its Office of Noise Abatement and Control.
 EPA phased out the office's funding in 1982 as part of a shift in federal noise control policy to transfer the primary responsibility of regulating noise to state and local governments.
-However, the Noise Control Act of 1972 and the Quiet Communities Act of 1978 were never rescinded by Congress and remain in effect today, although essentially unfunded.
+However, the Noise Control Act of 1972 and the Quiet Communities Act of 1978 were never rescinded by Congress and remain in effect today, although they are essentially unfunded.

 - block the name of the document below that you want to find,

 - click on the Search EPA Archive button below, and

 - copy the name of the topic into the search box on the archive home page.

 To ensure the best search results, be sure to put quotes around the name of the document.

 EPA Identifies Noise Levels Affecting Health and Welfare

 EPA to Launch Noise Control Program

 [EPA press release - September 12, 1979]